Skip to main content

 What types of debts can be consolidated in the UK?

-Common debts eligible for consolidation include credit card debt, personal loans, and certain types of student loans, allowing for more manageable repayment strategies.
+Common debts eligible for consolidation include credit card debt, personal loans, and certain types of student loans, thereby enabling more manageable repayment plans.

 Is it always advantageous to consolidate debt?